primefaces/primefaces-test/README.md

 ### JSF Versions
 ***

-Per default the application uses Mojarra 2.2.x.
+Per default the application uses Mojarra 2.3.x.
-You can also use other versions with the available maven profiles: myfaces22, myfaces23, myfaces23next, mojarra23
+You can also use other versions with the available maven profiles: myfaces23, myfaces23next, mojarra23

-`mvn clean jetty:run -Pmyfaces22`

 `mvn clean jetty:run -Pmyfaces23`

 `mvn clean jetty:run -Pmyfaces23next`

-`mvn clean jetty:run -Pmojarra22`

 `mvn clean jetty:run -Pmojarra23`